 Particularly, it needs to be optimised for mobile users, as more and more people are searching on the go.
 A new Google Study showed that 50% of mobile users are most likely to visit after conducting a local search – you can read this in depth study about local and mobile search here

-Keeping an active blog (once or twice a week at least) is also integral, as you’re constantly letting search engines know that your site is a great source of new expert information on your company’s industry – and so in turn, you get more traffic.
+Keeping an active blog is also integral, as you’re constantly letting search engines know that your site is a great source of new expert information on your company’s industry – and so in turn, you get more traffic.

 If you haven’t already, add your business to Google Places.